Small business debt collection should focus on recovering as much as you can, not on how much you have lost.

-Small business debt collection then, can become a process based in anger and betrayal.
-Collection agencies usually work on a contingency rate basis, which means that they do not charge any money upfront, but rather retain a percentage of sums collected as compensation.
-While small business owners like this approach because there is no upfront cost, they resent the collection agency “keeping a part of their money”.
+Small business debt collection then becomes a process based in anger and betrayal.
+Collection agencies usually work on a contingency rate basis, which means that they do not charge anything up front, but rather retain a percentage of sums collected as compensation.
+While small business owners like this approach because there is no upfront cost, they resent the collection agency “taking part of their money”

-As a small business debt collection professional, I get it – it stinks when someone stiffs you.
-However, your collection agency did not cause the debt.
+As a small business debt collection professional, I get it.
+It stinks when someone stiffs you.
+However, your collection agency is not your enemy.
+They did not cause the debt.
 They are trying to help you.
-When you hire a collection agency, you do so because you have nothing but an aging receivable, which again is simply a promise to pay.
+When you hire a collection agency, you do so because you have nothing but an aging receivable, which is only a promise to pay.
 You have zero.

 Focus on what your collection agency recovers for you.
 Something really is better than nothing.
 If you see more and more delinquent customers, take a look at your credit practices and refine them.